-A further education college offers students a different learning environment to a school’s sixth form, from students attending a different institution in a new area, meeting new people and experience a new academic atmosphere.
+A further education college offers students a different learning environment to a school’s sixth form.
+From students attending a different institution in a new area, meeting new people and experience a new academic atmosphere.
 This is one of the main reasons why young people decide to attend a new institution when choosing their A-Level qualifications.

-Further education colleges tend to offer a wider range of courses for students to study, primarily A Levels, BTECs, Diplomas of Higher Education, Certificates (There are various certificates available for people, such as a Higher National Certificate and a Certificate of Higher Education) and the chance to re-take or sit a GCSE course.
-However, not all further education colleges will offer the same mix of courses and subjects; therefore, students should thoroughly check prior to applying if their sixth form or college does the course that they show interest in.
+Further education colleges tend to offer a wider range of courses for students to study, primarily A-Levels, BTECs, Diplomas of Higher Education, Certificates (There are various certificates available for people, such as a Higher National Certificate and a Certificate of Higher Education) and the chance to re-take or sit a GCSE course.
+However, not all further education colleges will offer the same mix of courses and subjects; therefore students should thoroughly check prior to applying, if their sixth form or college does the course that they show interest in.

-Sixth forms and further educations may provide level 1 qualifications, which tend to be NVQ (National Vocational Qualifications – click here if you want to know what is an NVQ) level 1, BTEC Introductory certificates, and OCR Nationals which are similar to GCSEs graded between D to G. level 1 qualifications aim to build confidence and provide individuals with an introduction to a specific industry, subject or an area of work.
+Sixth forms and further education colleges may provide level 1 qualifications, which tend to be NVQ (National Vocational Qualifications – click here if you want to know what is an NVQ) level 1, BTEC Introductory certificates, and OCR Nationals which are similar to GCSEs graded between D to G. Level 1 qualifications aim to build confidence and provide individuals with an introduction to a specific industry, subject or an area of work.
 Students will need qualifications at this level to process to level 2.

 A level 2 qualification offers a deeper insight of a subject and is equivalent to GCSEs graded between A* to C. These qualifications tend to be NVQ level 2, and a BTEC First.
-Students are able to continue onto Level 2 after successfully completing Level 1, and if they wish, can then continue onto level 3 qualifications.
+Students are able to continue onto level 2 after successfully completing level 1, and if they wish, can then continue onto level 3 qualifications.
 If students hold GCSE grades ranging from A* to C, they are able to head straight into level 3 qualifications.

 Level 3 qualifications tend to include AS levels and A levels, BTEC Nationals, Advances and Progression Diplomas and NVQ Level 3 qualifications.
 Students are able to study level 3 qualifications at a sixth form school or further education college and are able to progress onto a range of vocational courses and degree courses after completion.
-Also, many employers will look for level 3 qualifications in applicants within technical and supervisory roles.
+Many employers will look for level 3 qualifications in applicants within technical and supervisory roles.

 Levels 4 through to 8 may be available at your college, but will no longer be classed as further education courses and instead are known as higher education courses, such as Higher National Diplomas, Higher National Certificates, Foundation degrees and postgraduate, or professional qualifications.

 A student’s timetable at sixth form will be similar to when they were at school studying for their GCSEs, although, they may find that they’ll have a few free periods or times when there are not needed to attend classes.
 The start and end of the day tend to be the same, as sixth form students will be attending the same school, but may have a different lunch time as to be separated from year 7 to year 11 students.
-Although, each sixth form school is different and students can ask their teachers of their sixth form for more understanding.
+Although, each sixth form school is different and students can ask their teachers for details of their sixth form for more understanding.